elchare/gigawatt-tools/README.md

 ## I found a bug, can you fix it?

 Yes, I can (just not immediately, but as soon as I can).
 Just send me a message.
 I do not work for Gigawatt.

+## I found the tools to be useful.
+I would like to donate.
+Thank you.
+Feel free to use any of these addresses:
+- BTC: 1NFzbkEhA94xL1ATrGyhvB4HE2uRA2gCCV
+- LTC: LUevGYR5gfqGWXgg4KxF87wkdnZnZiAkDf
+- ETH: 0xB000C7406D75797E194878d531a043006E8d5691